genderkit/genderkit/_articles/piercings.md

 ### Where can I learn more?

-You can find out more about piercing on [the NHS Choices website](http://www.nhs.uk/Conditions/Body-piercing/Pages/Introduction.aspx).
+You can find out more about piercing on [the NHS website](http://www.nhs.uk/Conditions/Body-piercing/Pages/Introduction.aspx).

 ### References